 Our overnight campsite is at a lodge beside the Chobe River and features a restaurant, bar and swimming pool.

-After getting up close to Victoria Falls, you have the afternoon to do an optional activity or visit a local market and walk around the historic town.
-Tonight your guide goes over the optional adventure activities available and helps you plan for the next day.
+After getting up close to Victoria Falls, you have the afternoon to do an optional adventure activity or visit a local market and walk around the historic town.
+This evening your guide goes over the optional adventure activities available and helps you plan for the next day.
+Most groups choose to celebrate their last night together with an optional dinner out in Victoria Falls or a sunset cruise on the Zambezi River, which includes dinner and drinks.

 This Northern Botswana & Victoria Falls Overland Camping Safari officially ends after breakfast today, bringing your unforgettable African wildlife and wilderness experience to an end.